terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-08-26-PrivacySupreme.md

 ---
 title: Privacy Supreme 2023 - a summary and some thoughts
 feature_text: |
-  Some thoughts on the language of law arising from the discussion
+  Some introspection on the language of law arising from the discussion at the event.
 excerpt: |
   "The changing terminology in policy documents and initiatives can also be indicative of different groups in different eras of the development of technology, using terminologies that suit the purpose of their developmental paradigms."
 date: 2023-08-26